nicolashemonic/typescript-react-loadable-server-rendering/README.md

 - Use React Router in both case
 - Build all this features

-And the last but not the least, this project demonstrate and explain how to make compatible and take advantage of TypeScript in all this features.
+And the last but not the least, this project demonstrate and explain how to make compatible and take advantage of TypeScript in all this features 💪.

 ### Quick Start